Overview

 Displays condition codes and labels captured during the initial inventory.Exceptions

 Note: The Initial Inventory tab displays exceptions, notes, and photos captured during the initial inventory only.
-Subsequent check tabs display only new information identified during those checks.
+Check tabs display only new information identified during those checks.

-New exceptions recorded at final destination appear only in that tab.
+New exceptions recorded at the final destination appear only on this tab.

 Best Practices